 Camper vans may be the ultimate recreational vehicles.
 They offer the maneuverability of a passenger car (or close to it) paired with many of the comforts typically found in travel trailers or full-blown motorhomes.
-Not surprisingly, #vanlife has become a popular movement, whether it’s Instagram-friendly weekend explorations or converting to an alternative, off-the-grid lifestyle.
+Not surprisingly, #vanlife has become a popular movement, whether it’s Instagram-friendly weekend explorations or converting to a full-blown alternative, off-the-grid lifestyle.
 And recent events have made that #vanlife fantasy feel especially poignant.
 (Hell, it's not hard to argue that camper vans were supporting actors in the Oscar-winning film Nomadland, which depicts Francis McDormand traveling across America...while living in her van.)

 A lot of camper vans we feature don’t come to the U.S. The modern equivalent of the classic VW model, tantalizingly named the California, only gets sold in Europe, and only Aussies can snag this badass, off-roading Toyota van with Land Cruiser bits.
 But there are still quite a few options available if you’re looking to buy a camper van in the U.S.

 Ohio-based Airstream is an iconic name in camping trailers, but the company also offers a line of pricey “touring coaches” — including the Interstate Nineteen, which fits an entire motorhome of conveniences into a 19-foot van.

-Mercedes-Benz announced this year that it would be offering a pop-top camper version of its Metris van called the Weekender.
+Mercedes-Benz announced this year that it would be offering a pop-top camper version of its Metris van called the Getaway.
 It seats five, sleeps four, and can be fitted with upgrades like a roof rack, an eight-foot awning, mosquito nets and a pull-out rear kitchen.
 You can buy it at Mercedes dealerships with a full factory warranty.

 Winnebago is an iconic Iowa-based recreational vehicle manufacturer.
-While best known for its bus-like RVs, the company also produces a wide range of Ram Promaster- and Mercedes Sprinter-based camper vans ,from the affordable pop-top Solis and comparatively petite Solis Pocket to the off-road-ready Revel 4×4.
+While best known for its bus-like RVs, the company also produces a wide range of Ram Promaster- and Mercedes Sprinter-based camper vans, from the affordable pop-top Solis and comparatively petite Solis Pocket to the off-road-ready Revel 4×4.
 Costs typically range between $100,000–$200,000.

 Oregon-based Benchmark Vehicles promises to build your dream escape vehicle, offering custom off-road-ready Mercedes-Benz Sprinter and Ford Transit conversions.